MarcelGarus/glados/glados/README.md

 Glados works in two phases:

-- 🌍 **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the property or the maximum number of runs is reached.
+- 🌍 **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the property or Glados reaches the maximum number of runs.
 - 🐜 **The shrinking phase**: This phase only happens if Glados found an input that breaks the property.
-In this case, the input is gradually simplified and the smallest input that's still breaking the property is returned.
+In this case, it gradually simplifies the input and returns the smallest input that's still breaking the property.

 Generators are responsible for generating code. `Generator<T>` is simply a function that takes a `random` and `size` and produces a `Shrinkable<T>`.
 The `random` parameter should be used as the only source of randomness to guarantee reproducibility when running tests multiple times.
-The `size` parameter is used as a rough estimate on how big or complex the returned value should be.
+The `size` parameter indicates a rough estimate of how complex the returned value should be.
 For example, the generator for `int` produces `int`s in the range from `-size` to `size`.

 `Shrinkable<T>` is just a wrapper around a `T` (it has a `value` getter for that).
-It also has a `shrink` method, which produces an `Iterable` of `Shrinkable<T>` values, which are similar to the current value, but smaller.
+It also has a `shrink` method, which produces an `Iterable` of `Shrinkable<T>` values similar to the current value but smaller.
-Smaller means that if you would call `shrink` repeatedly on the smaller values and their children, grand-children etc., the program should eventually terminate (aka the transitive hull with regard to `shrink` should be finite and acyclic).
+Smaller means that if you would call `shrink` repeatedly on the smaller values and their children, grandchildren, etc., the program should eventually terminate (aka the transitive hull concerning `shrink` should be finite and acyclic).

 The basic types all have corresponding generators implemented.
-All generators can be found on `any`.
+You can find all generators on `any`.

 ## How to write generators